Dr. Mika Shakya

 Consultant

-Dr. Mika Shakya is a consultant ophthalmologist at Nepal Mediciti Hospital with a strong academic foundation and extensive clinical experience.
-She completed her MBBS from Chongqing Medical University, China, and subsequently pursued an MD in Ophthalmology from UCMS-TH.
-Recognizing the importance of specialized expertise, Dr. Shakya further enhanced her skills by completing a Fellowship in Medical Retina and Uvea at the esteemed Tilganga Institute of Ophthalmology.
+Dr. Mika Shakya is a consultant ophthalmologist at Nepal Mediciti, renowned for her strong academic foundation and extensive clinical experience in eye care.
+She earned her MBBS degree from Chongqing Medical University, China, and went on to complete her MD in Ophthalmology from UCMS-TH.
+To gain advanced specialized expertise, Dr. Shakya completed a prestigious Fellowship in Medical Retina and Uvea at the acclaimed Tilganga Institute of Ophthalmology.

-Dr. Shakya's professional journey encompasses a diverse range of clinical settings. she has served as an Ophthalmologist at Kirtipur Eye Hospital and as a Registrar at Civil Service Hospital, gaining valuable experience in various aspects of ophthalmic care.
-She has also served as a Consultant Ophthalmologist at Fateh Bal Eye Hospital, demonstrating her expertise and dedication to patient care.
-Prior to specializing in Ophthalmology, Dr. Shakya held positions as a Medical Officer at Patan Hospital and Medicare National Hospital and Research Center, further broadening her clinical experience.
+Her professional journey spans a variety of clinical environments.
+Dr. Shakya has worked as an Ophthalmologist at Kirtipur Eye Hospital and served as a Registrar at Civil Service Hospital, gaining comprehensive experience in diagnosing and managing eye diseases.
+She also worked as a Consultant Ophthalmologist at Fateh Bal Eye Hospital, further demonstrating her dedication to providing high-quality patient care.
+Prior to specializing in ophthalmology, she gained valuable clinical exposure as a Medical Officer at Patan Hospital and Medicare National Hospital and Research Center.

-Dr. Shakya's commitment to professional development is evident through her participation in various training programs, including a Fellowship in Medical Retina and Uvea, training in Health Research Proposal Writing, and courses on Basic Life Support, Pediatric Advanced Life Support, and STABLE.
-She has also received training in Good Clinical Practice and has participated in the ION Donald update course in Ultrasound.
-Dr. Shakya's dedication to continuous learning and her strong clinical background make her a valuable asset to the field of ophthalmology.
+Dr. Shakya is committed to continuous professional development.
+She has completed advanced training programs, including a Fellowship in Medical Retina and Uvea, Health Research Proposal Writing, and certifications in Basic Life Support (BLS), Pediatric Advanced Life Support (PALS), and STABLE neonatal care.
+Additionally, she has undergone training in Good Clinical Practice (GCP) and participated in the ION Donald Ultrasound Update Course.

 Education